Things to do in Leicester

 The bustling Narborough Road area alone is said to have residents from 23 different countries, earning it the title of Britain's most multicultural high street

-Bursting with diversity and culture, Leicester is home to a variety of vibrant ethnic communities.
+Leicestershire is bursting with diversity and culture and Leicester is home to a variety of vibrant ethnic communities.
 Alongside English, as many as 70 languages and dialects are spoken in the city; from Gujarati, Urdu and Bengali to Polish, Thai and Chinese.

 A jam-packed calendar of events embraces this diversity including an annual Caribbean Carnival and the Leicester International Short Film Festival, both in August.
 Leicester Pride is at the beginning of September and the largest Diwali celebrations outside of India are held every October.